dhruvpatel1205/JavaFeast-Order-Management-Application/README.md

-This an Bronco Centerpointe Dining Management Web and Desktop application build with the java and hibernate as an course project
+This an Dining order management application naming JavaFeast which was developed for Web and Desktop and were build in Java and Hibernate ORM as an course project